thediymaker/slurm-node-dashboard/docs/tutorial/good/2025/index.md

    - Open PuTTYgen (it comes with PuTTY installation)
    - Click in the text area at the bottom of the window labeled "Key"
    - Paste the copied SSH key text (Ctrl+V)
-   - When prompted for the key passphrase, enter: `good-tutorial-2025!`
+   - No passphrase is needed as the key is not passphrase-protected
    - Click "Save private key" and save the file with a .ppk extension (e.g., `tutorial_key.ppk`)

 3. **Connect to your VM**: